GFabien/hello-world/README.md

 # hello-world
 My first repository on git

-Filling up a little this readme.
+Modifying a little this readme.